Services and facilities temporarily affected in Peel

 - Public Works information contact us at PWReception@peelregion.ca or call 416-262-1008.

 The following service changes are in effect until further notice:

-- Passengers are asked to avoid unnecessary travel and stay home if feeling sick.
+- Passengers are asked to stay home if they’re feeling sick.

-- Vehicles are being cleaned daily using a hospital grade disinfectant.
+- Vehicles are cleaned daily using a hospital grade disinfectant.

-- Passengers are able to book essential trips up to 2 days (48 hours) in advance.
+- Passengers can book trips up to 2 days (48 hours) in advance.

-- Applications are being accepted and processed; however if an in-person eligibility assessment is required, temporary service will be given until an assessment can be scheduled.
+- Applications are being accepted and processed; however, if an in-person eligibility assessment is required, temporary service will be granted until an assessment can be scheduled.

 All our regularly scheduled volunteer programs in Health Services are suspended until further notice.

 We’re recruiting volunteers to support tenants in our Peel Living buildings.
 Volunteers can help by becoming an on-site ambassador at one of our Peel Living buildings.

 Health and safety of volunteers: our on-site volunteer positions have been designed to strictly follow Public Health guidelines to keep our volunteers and tenants safe during the pandemic.